dyo/dyo/README.md

 faz() // => 3

 // listen for changes to a value
-// note: this behaves kind of like a promise but it is not a promise
+// note: this behaves like a promise but it is not a promise faz.then(function(faz){
-// ergo no polyfill needed.
-faz.then(function(fazValue){
-	console.log(fazValue)
+	console.log(faz)
 });

 faz('changed') // => 'changed'